Koverse/documentation/docs/source/devguide.rst

 Aggregation Query API
 ^^^^^^^^^^^^^^^^^^^^^^
-The sections above have gone into detail about how to configure Aggregations on the Records in a Data Collection.
+The sections above have gone into detail about how to configure Aggregations on the Records in a Data Set.
 As originally stated, the primary use case for
 Aggregations is to maintain precomputed statistics over time to support interactive (sub-second) queries from applications such as analytic dashboards.
 This section will provide detail on the query API.
 The REST API will be discussed, but a Thrift API is also available and is very similar.